BUTTERFLYBEA/LITA_CLASS_PROJECT/README.md

 # INTRODUCTION:
-My name is precious and i'm a student currently learning Data Analysis with the Incubator Hub also known as LADIES IN TECH AFRICA (LITA)
+My Name is precious and i'm currently a data analyst,actively undergoing training with the Incubator Hub also known as LADIES IN TECH AFRICA (LITA).
+This experience has been helpful in sharpening my skills in Data Analysis,Visualization Business Analysis for Discoverability, while exploring the intersection of data,technology and business to create impactful solutions.
 My goal is to transform data into actionable insights| Web development enthusiast|
 Passionate about harnessing data to fuel business success.
 ---